Can Frontier Group Holdings Inc. (ULCC) Remain Competitive?

-Frontier Group Holdings Inc. (NASDAQ:ULCC) went up by 1.76% from its latest closing price compared to the recent 1-year high of $21.10.
-The company’s stock price has collected -2.98% of loss in the last five trading sessions.
-The Wall Street Journal reported on 06/06/22 that JetBlue Sweetens Bid for Spirit Airlines
+Frontier Group Holdings Inc. (NASDAQ:ULCC) went down by -2.65% from its latest closing price compared to the recent 1-year high of $19.99.
+The company’s stock price has collected 1.12% of gains in the last five trading sessions.
+The Wall Street Journal reported on 06/08/22 that Spirit Airlines Delays Shareholder Meeting as It Considers Frontier, JetBlue Bids

 Is It Worth Investing in Frontier Group Holdings Inc. (NASDAQ :ULCC) Right Now?